Cervical cancer is a health issue that affects women globally, yet it’s one of the most preventable cancers

 “HPV vaccination can be a cost-effective strategy in the lowering of cervical cancer risk among women.
 HPV is a very common virus.
 The virus lives on the skin and can be transmitted through skin-to-skin contact.
 HPV viruses No 16 and 18 are responsible for most (about 70%) HPV-related cancers.
 Some of the other high-risk HPV types is responsible for the remainder of cervical cancer cases.
 Some strains of HPV cause genital warts in men and women.
 Close to 80% of cervical cancers are caused by HPV.
 Cervical cancer is a cancer that can be prevented and responds well to treatment when diagnosed early.
 The Cancer Association of South Africa (CANSA) wishes to advise parents/guardians to get their daughters vaccinated for HPV, to ensure that they can lower their risk from getting cervical cancer.”

-Other countries, like Rwanda, Senegal, Nigeria, have also introduced HPV programmes for school-aged girls.
-The vaccine may cause a few side-effects, but nothing that should be too serious.
-Common side-effects are usually soreness, swelling and redness on the injection site.
-Sometimes dizziness or fainting happens after the injection.
+Other countries, like Rwanda, Senegal, and Nigeria, have also introduced HPV programmes for school-aged girls.
+The vaccine may cause a few side-effects, but nothing alarming.
+Common side-effects are usually soreness, swelling, and redness on the injection site.
+In a few cases, some may experience dizziness or fainting after the injection.

 Help at hand